zzzprojects/learn-orm/tutorials/dapper-rainbow/environment-setup.md

 }
 ```

-It will work as a container for all the tables which we will add later.
+It will work as a container for all the tables, which we will add later.